alonsoir/IfRemovingARealUseCase/Post.md

 The language used is java.

 ##### The process in short
-* Flatten the if structure into a flat sequence of `if`
+* Flatten the if structure into a flat sequence of `if` clauses
 * Extract each condition and action into a single class
 * Create a common interface for all the extracted conditions
 * Put all the conditions into a list